 - Victoria Native Friendship Centre to support a broader Indigenous community support project.

-- 260+ to various Victoria-based essential workers and general community.
+- Various Victoria-based essential workers and general community.

 1. Not for profit - My #1 goal is to help COVID-19 efforts.
-Masks I make will be donated free of charge to people who need them.
+Masks I make are either donated free of charge to people who need them or exchanged for a donation to charity.
 Healthcare and essential service workers are priority.

 2. Informed - I am guided by information provided by BC’s Provincial Health Officer, Dr. Henry, and other health authorities including the CDC and WHO.

 3.Responsible - Clear and honest information about fabric masks to help ensure people are using them safely.
 I am attaching a leaflet (below) to every mask I donate.
 Click on the image below to download a printable PDF if you want to use it too :).

 Updated: April 14, 2020:

 4. In this together - Everyone, even novice sewers, are welcome to join this effort.
 And, everyone has a right to do what they need to do in order to be safe and healthy.

 If you're wanting to make masks, some information is below:

 I am making two different styles of fabric masks:

 FITTED STYLE mask: This pattern and these instructions from US clothing company State the Label.
 They worked with their local hospital in Athens, Georgia to design this mask to meet hospital workers’ needs.